ckt29175/HackTheBoxWriteUps/Zipper/Readme.md

 # Zipper

 This is a write up on the HTB machine, Zipper.
 I have seen a few different methods people used to obtain the initial user as well as root but this is the method I used.
+This is so far my favorite HTB box of all time.

 ## Enumeration